Egyptians: Contemporary

 In 1978, Egyptian-American sociologist Saad Eddin Ibrahim conducted a study on national discourse among 17 Egyptian intellectuals regarding Egypt's identity and its peace negotiations with Israel.
 Of the 18 articles he reviewed, the majority acknowledged Egypt's Arab identity and opposed neutrality in the conflict.
 Eight articles acknowledged Arab identity but endorsed neutrality, while only three, authored by Louis Awad, explicitly rejected Arab identity and supported neutrality.
 Egyptian scholar Gamal Hamdan emphasized the uniqueness of Egypt's identity while simultaneously reaffirming its role as the "cultural hub" of the Arab world, famously stating, "Egypt in the Arab world is like Cairo in Egypt."
 He further argued, "We do not see the Egyptian personality, no matter how distinct it may be, as anything other than a part of the personality of the greater Arab homeland."

 Today, perspectives on Egypt's identity remain divided.
 Many Egyptians see their national and Arab identities as inseparable, highlighting Egypt's central role in the Arab world.
 Others reject Arab affiliation, emphasizing Egypt's indigenous heritage, cultural distinctiveness, and sovereign political tradition, often pointing to the failures of pan-Arabist policies.
 Egyptian anthropologist Laila el-Hamamsy captured this tension, remarking: "In light of their history, Egyptians ... should be conscious of their national identity and consider themselves, above all, Egyptians.
 How is the Egyptian, with this strong sense of Egyptian identity, able to see himself as an Arab too?"
 She explained that over time, Egyptian nationalism evolved into Arab nationalism, arguing that "an increased tempo of Arabization" occurred as linguistic fluency in Arabic facilitated access to the broader Arab cultural heritage.
 "Thus, in seeking a cultural identity, Egypt has revived its Arab cultural heritage."

 Egypt and Africa

 Although Egypt is geographically situated in North Africa, Egyptian national identity does not generally emphasize an affiliation with the broader African continent.
 Instead, Egypt is often regarded as part of the Arab world, with national and cultural narratives frequently emphasizing connections to the Middle East and the broader Arab identity rather than a continental African one.

 Culture

 Egyptian culture boasts five millennia of recorded history.
 Ancient Egypt was among the earliest and greatest civilizations during which the Egyptians maintained a strikingly complex and stable culture that influenced later cultures of Europe, the Near East and Africa.
-After the period generally recognized as ancient Egypt, the Egyptians themselves came under the influence of Hellenism, Christianity and Islamic culture.
+After the period generally recognized as ancient Egypt, the Egyptians themselves came under the influence of Greco-Roman and Arab culture.
 Today, many aspects of ancient Egyptian culture exist in interaction with newer elements, including the influence of modern Western culture.